Operation Badr (1973): Planning and preparations

 Egyptian soldiers on the east bank.
 Notice the carts.
 Pulled by two men, these transports greatly assisted in the movement of weapons and matériel on the east bank, while no vehicles had yet crossed.

 The High Minarets called for assault infantry to establish bridgeheads 5 km deep and 8 km wide.
 The relatively short perimeter would increase fire density, and initially the attack would receive supporting fire from sand ramparts on the western bank.
 Once reinforcements and armor crossed, the bridgeheads would be deepened to 8 km.
 This had to be accomplished within 18 hours of the start of the operation.
 Airborne and seaborne forces would conduct attacks and ambushes to delay Israeli reserves heading for the Bar Lev line.

 The spring of 1973 passed with no offensive being launched.
-On 21 August of that year, in complete secrecy, six senior Syrian commanders, using false names and passports, arrived from Latakia at Alexandria harbor in a Soviet passenger liner carrying holiday makers.
+On 21 August, in complete secrecy, six senior Syrian commanders, using false names and passports, arrived from Latakia at Alexandria harbor in a Soviet passenger liner carrying holiday makers.
 Among the Syrian commanders were, principally, the Minister of Defense General Mustafa Tlass and the Chief of Staff General Yusuf Shakkour.
 For the next two days, they convened with their Egyptian counterparts at Egyptian Naval Headquarters in Ras El Tin Palace.
 By 23 August, two documents were ratified by Shazly and Shakkour concluding that the Egyptian and Syrian armed forces were ready for war.
 All that remained was to choose a date; either 7–11 September or 5–10 October.
 The date was to be chosen jointly by Presidents Sadat and Hafez al-Assad, and they were required to communicate their decision to their commanders fifteen days before the date of attack.